-If you chose ‘Restore’ from the Bulk Actions drop menu, your posts will be restored to the active list of posts from the Trash …
+If you select ‘Restore’ from the Bulk Actions drop-down menu, your posts will be returned to the Table of Posts from the Trash …

 (Posts restored from the trash)

-If you select ‘Delete Permanently’ from the Bulk Actions drop-down menu, your posts will be permanently erased …
+If you choose ‘Delete Permanently’ from the Bulk Actions drop-down menu, your posts will be permanently deleted …

 (WP Dashboard > ‘At a Glance’ > ‘Posts’)

-Tip #2: You can set the number of posts to display in your Posts panel by clicking the ‘Screen Options’ tab near the top right-hand corner of the screen …
+Tip #2: You can set the number of posts to display in your Posts screen by clicking on the ‘Screen Options’ tab at the top of the screen …

 Enter the number of posts you would like to display in the ‘Pagination’ > ‘Number of items per page’ field and click ‘Apply’ …